dokku/dokku-mysql/README.md

 dokku mysql:create lollipop
 ```

-You can also specify custom environment variables to start the mysql service in semi-colon separated form.
+You can also specify custom environment variables to start the mysql service in semicolon-separated form.

 ```shell
 export MYSQL_CUSTOM_ENV="USER=alpha;HOST=beta"